alfcs-dev/resume/README.md

 ------------------------------------------------------------------------

-This is the second version I create as a web profile, it contains my basic info, a summary of my experience as an introduction, and sections in which I describe my last jobs, projects and skills.
+This is the second version I create as a web profile, it contains my basic info, a summary of my experience as an introduction, and sections in which I describe my latest jobs, projects and skills.

 ### To use it: